Home > Business > Training > Gamification in training: myths and realities

 Gamification in ORSYS training

-Some ORSYS training courses also use various gamification techniques.
-As :
+Some ORSYS training courses also use a variety of gamification techniques.
+For example :

 • A progress bar on the training support